 You’re strolling around Bankside with a group of friends, when one person declares they want a quick bite, another says they want a full-on brunch, another says they really only want coffee, and yet another just wants to get boozed up.
 Caravan will take care of it.
 Brunches here are legendary, and it’s civilised enough for an informal meeting if you work in the area.
-It’s also perfectly set up for massive groups, in case your entire office forgot to organise the HR lady’s leaving lunch and you’re looking for something last minute.
+It’s also perfectly set up for massive groups, in case your entire office forgot to organise the HR assistant's leaving lunch and you’re looking for something last minute.

 You may have walked past Sea Containers already, and probably recognise it as that immaculately shiny restaurant with pretty patio seats as you walk between the Tate and the Royal Festival Hall.
 There are plenty of places to go for a nice occasion along the river (most of them are abysmal, let’s be honest) and while no-one will ever have a hankering for the food here, it’s shiny enough that it feels occasion-worthy.
 As it’s attached to the Mondrian hotel, this spot is also used to catering for a wide audience and a variety of food allergies and intolerances, so it’s a good restaurant to have in your back pocket for a tough crowd.
 Oh, and we once stood next to Damien Hirst in the loos here.
 Do with that information what you will.